NPL to offer pickup services beginning May 18.

 You can also request a renewal by emailing the circulation desk or calling the library during staffed hours.

-When will a librarian be at the library to answer my calls and emails?
+When will a librarian be at the library to answer my calls and emails and help me place holds on materials ?

-At this time the library will be staffed during the hours of 10:00 – 4:00 pm, Monday through Friday, to help set up online accounts, assist with e-Audio and e-Books, answer reference questions, and make book recommendations.
+At this time the library will be staffed during the hours of 9:30 – 4:00 pm, Monday through Friday, to help set up online accounts, assist with e-Audio and e-Books, answer reference questions, make book recommendations, and help you place holds on physical materials.

 Staff will only be making physical materials available for pick up on Mondays, Wednesdays, and Fridays during 12:00 – 4:00 pm and will be using Tuesdays and Thursdays to attend to other library business at this time.